chymian/bareos/bareos-sample-Cheatsheet.md

 clientname can be a resolvable Hostname or an IP-Address.

    -c           Use "Client initiated Connections" for "not always on hosts", like Laptops, VM, etc.
-   -f <fileset> Use FileSet <fileset> instaed of Default FileSet -h           Show this message.
+   -f <fileset> Use FileSet <fileset> instead of Default FileSet -h           Show this message.
-   -j <jobdef>  Use Jobdef <jobdef> instaed of Default JobDef -l           List JobDefs and FileSets
-   -m           Mail the updated Config-Docu and config-tarball (use as only switch) -s           Setup Client with bareos-fd & copy Director-definition to it
+   -j <jobdef>  Use Jobdef <jobdef> instead of Default JobDef -l           List all available JobDefs and FileSets -m           Mail the updated Config-Docu and config-tarball (use as sole switch) -s           Setup Bareos-Client SW on the client & copy Director-definition to it. (needs ssh-access)

 Docu & config-Tarball are not automatically updated.
-Use "-m" on it's own at the end of your Setups to mail you the configs.
+Use "-m" on it's own at the end of your Setups to mail you the updated configs.
 ```

+`./install-client.sh -s -c -j DefaultJob-Hourly strepl`
+Configures the Client "strepl" on the Bareos-Director with the Hourly Jobdef and installes the `bareos-client` Software on the Client and configuring it.
+Ready to go.

 ### Change BackupTime
 * defaults to 20:00